parasuramivln/PDC-support-web/software-docs/docs/vasp/index.md

 # Licenses
 VASP is not free software and requires a software license.
-VASP licenses are managed in `SUPR <https://supr.snic.se/>`_.
-All people who want to use VASP should have SUPR accounts and be a member of a VASP group in SUPR.
-VASP groups have owners, typically a principal investigator of a project, and that owner can add and remove people using the SUPR interface.
-If you are Ph.D student, we suggest that you check with your supervisor.
+If you want to use VASP please contact us with information of the e-mail address that you have listed in the VASP global portal.

 ## How to use